GretaGalliani/public_transport_COVID_Lombardy/README.md

 | Data about road distances from every municipality in Lombardia to every other Italian municipality | [Link](https://www.istat.it/storage/cartografia/matrici_distanze/Lombardia.zip) | Data/ISTAT/Distances_comuni/Lombardia_distances.txt |
 | Data about road distances from every municipality in Veneto to every other Italian municipality | [Link](https://www.istat.it/storage/cartografia/matrici_distanze/Veneto.zip) | Data/ISTAT/Distances_comuni/Veneto_distances.txt |

-The Trenord data in the folder `Data/Trenord` are manually generated and do not represent actual train movements that occurred in 2020.
+The Trenord data in the folder `Data/Trenord` are simulated and do not represent actual train movements that occurred in 2020 due to confidentiality constraints.
 They serve as examples to demonstrate how the code produces spatial analysis results.

 ## Code Details